Fujian tulou: Transportation

 The Fujian tulou buildings are scattered in the mountainous southeastern region of Fujian province.

 The tulous in Nanjing County are connected to the county seat, Shancheng Town (the place labeled as "Nanjing County" on many maps), by winding mountain roads; the main road of the area, County Route 562 (X562) has been recently upgraded.
 Shancheng Town can be easily reached from the Zhanglong highway that connects Zhangzhou City with Longyan City.
 The Zhanglong highway is connecting the region to the rest of the Chinese network of highways.
 It takes approximately 2 hours by car from Xiamen to Shancheng Town.

 There are commuter buses from Xiamen and Fuzhou to Longyan or Zhangzhou, about 4 hours drive each way.

 There are no railways in the heart of the "tulou country" (western Nanjing County, eastern Yongding County, and western Pinghe County).
 The closest railway station to the most of Yongding County tulou sites is the Yongding Station, which, however, has only very limited passenger service (the daily Xiamen-Guangzhou train).

 Since the opening of the high-speed Longyan–Xiamen Railway (June 2012), travelers are able to reach Longyan from Xiamen in 45 minutes; there is direct service from Fuzhou and Shanghai as well.
 The line includes an intermediate station (Nanjing), serving the eastern Nanjing County; however, it is not particularly close to the tulou sites.
 To celebrate the tulou heritage of the county, the architects designed the new station building at Nanjing in the shape of three round tulous.

 In popular culture

 The term "Digimon Tulou building" refers to a specific structure featured in the Digimon Adventure anime series.
 Specifically, it is the building where the characters Mat (Yamato) and Takeru train with Piximon in episode 18, and is visually inspired by the traditional Fujian Tulou.
 These are unique, fortified, communal living structures found in Fujian, China.

 The Fujian tulou appear in the manga Seraphim 266613336Wings.

-The titular character of Mulan came from a Fujian tulou.
+The titular character of the 2020 live action film Mulan comes from a Fujian tulou.